Drone Laws in Oregon

 837.320 Authorized use upon issuance of a warrant; exigent circumstances.

-• A warrant is issued authorizing use of an unmanned aircraft system; or
+• A warrant is issued authorizing the use of an unmanned aircraft system or

 837.330 Written consent.

-A law enforcement agency may operate an unmanned aircraft system for the purpose of acquiring information about an individual, or about the individual’s property, if the individual has given written consent to the use of an unmanned aircraft system for those purposes.
+A law enforcement agency may operate an unmanned aircraft system to acquire information about an individual or the individual’s property if the individual has given written consent to use an unmanned aircraft system for those purposes.
 [2013 c.686 §4; 2015 c.315 §4]

 837.335 Search and rescue; use in emergencies.